FraMan97/chunkmesh/README.md

 ## Key Features

-* **Chunk-Level Deduplication**: Files are split into fixed-size blocks (chunks).
-Only unique chunks are physically stored, while duplicate files or versions referencing existing chunks simply point to the stored data.
+* **Content-Defined Deduplication**: Instead of traditional fixed-size splitting, files are divided into variable-size chunks using the **FastCDC** algorithm.
+This ensures that minor insertions or deletions only affect local chunks rather than shifting the entire file structure, significantly improving deduplication efficiency.
 * **Efficient Compression**: Uses standard GZIP compression (`gzip.DefaultCompression`) to balance speed and storage efficiency.
 * **Data Integrity Assurance**: Automatically performs SHA-256 integrity checks during file retrieval (`Get`) to detect and prevent silent data corruption immediately upon access.
 * **AES Encryption**: Supports optional AES-256 (GCM) encryption for data security.
 Chunks are encrypted using keys derived from a user-provided passphrase, ensuring content confidentiality before it is written to disk.